cloudmesh/cloudmesh-cc/README.md

 **Cloudmesh Controlled Computing through Workflows**

-Gregor von Laszewski (laszewski@gmail.com)$^*$, Jacques Fleischer,
+Gregor von Laszewski (laszewski@gmail.com)$^*$, Jacques Fleischer

+$^*$ Corresponding author, University of Virginia

+## Acknowledgements

+We like to acknowledge the following contributors for testing out earlier versions of this tool and for their input to developing documentation and testing frameworks:

 Jackson Miskill,
 Alison Lu,
-Alex Beck
+Alex Beck.

-$^*$ Corresponding author, University of Virginia

 ## Background